gethomepage/homepage/docs/widgets/info/search.md

     provider: [brave, google, duckduckgo]
 ```

-The response body for the URL provided with the `suggestionUrl` option should looke like this:
+The response body for the URL provided with the `suggestionUrl` option should look like this:

 ```json
 [